makingthematrix/scala-suffix/README.md

 Automatic-Module-Name: your-scala-dependency
 ```
 If the property `Automatic-Module-Name` already exists, the plugin does nothing - we assume that in that case the dependency should already work.
 This prevents the plugin from modifying the same JAR file more than once.

+If you find any problems or if you think some kind of an extended functionality would be valuable, feel free to open a ticket under the **Issues** tab here on GitHub.
+I will se what I can do.

 ### Potential problems